ecjojo/DiscordBot-ComfyDeployAPI-Template/README.md

      "clientId": "",
      "guildId": ""
 5. Create your Workflow and deoploy in comfydeploy
+6. This template design for txt2image workflow. make sure you have setting
-6. Enter the apiTokek and deployment_id in `command/create.js`
+7. Enter the apiTokek and deployment_id in `command/create.js`
-7. `node deploy_commands`to deploy the bot command
+8. `node deploy_commands`to deploy the bot command
-8. `node index`to run
+9. `node index`to run discord server
+10. enter /create in discord